Factory glass: Factory "studio" glass"

-At Fenton, Dave Fetty, a factory glass worker for most of his career, was allowed to use specialist skills, learned before joining the factory, in limited editions of "offhand" pieces without the use of moulds.
+At the US Fenton Art Glass Company, Dave Fetty, a factory glass worker for most of his career, was allowed to use specialist skills, learned before joining the factory, in limited editions of "offhand" pieces without the use of moulds.
 Such pieces are more akin to studio glass than "factory glass".

-In the United Kingdom, Whitefriars and Caithness, have produced limited production "studio" lines alongside standard production in the same factory.
+In the United Kingdom, Whitefriars Glass and Caithness Glass, have produced limited production "studio" lines alongside standard production in the same factory.
 At the ZBS glassworks in Czechoslovakia, there was a separate department for making more experimental studio type pieces which were later hived off and came to be called Libera.
 The small Skrdlovice works was used by designers in the communist era to test out their designs with short runs before some went on to full production at other factories.
 The limited test items are much more prized by collectors but it is often difficult to be sure which ones these are and which ones were replicated in full production runs elsewhere.